Who we are

 Western Australia Return Recycle Renew Limited (WARRRL) is the not-for-profit organisation created to establish and run Containers for Change in Western Australia.

-To help encourage more Western Australians to collect and return these containers, Containers for Change provides a 10-cent refund per container recycled.
+To encourage more Western Australians to collect and return containers made from easily recyclable materials such as glass, plastic, aluminium, and cardboard, Containers for Change provides a 10¢ refund per container recycled.

-Western Australia is the fifth state or territory to adopt a container deposit scheme (CDS), following the lead of South Australia, Northern Territory, New South Wales, Australian Capital Territory, and Queensland.
+Western Australia was the fifth state or territory to adopt a container deposit scheme (CDS), following the lead of South Australia, Northern Territory, New South Wales, Australian Capital Territory, and Queensland.

 In July 2019, then Western Australian Minister for Environment, Hon.
 Stephen Dawson (MLC), appointed WARRRL to the office of Coordinator of the Scheme under section 47X of the Waste Avoidance and Resource Recovery Act 2007 (WA) (Act).

-Upon appointment, WARRRL began working with industry partners to recruit a team and create a network of refund points in time for the then scheduled launch date of 2 June 2020.
+Upon appointment, WARRRL began working with industry partners to recruit a team and create a network of refund points in time for the then scheduled launch date of 2 June 2020, which was later delayed to 1 October 2020 due to the COVID-19 pandemic.

 Mission